Bentonville woman arrested in connection with internet predator sting

-BENTONVILLE -- A Bentonville woman was being held Thursday on $100,000 bond in the Benton County Jail after she was apprehended in an internet stalking sting.
+BENTONVILLE -- A Bentonville woman was being held Thursday on $100,000 bond in the Benton County Jail after she was arrested in connection with internet stalking.

 The arrest was a result of an investigation where a police detective was working undercover and pretending to be a 14-year-old girl on a social media site, according to a probable cause affidavit.